cabooster/SRDTrans/README.md

     --patch_x, --patch_t: patch size in three dimensions (xy and t), should be divisible by 8.
   ```

-In the vast majority of cases, good denosing models can be trained with these default parameters. **If not necessary, you do not need to modify these parameters**.
+In the vast majority of cases, good denoising models can be trained with these default parameters. **If not necessary, you do not need to modify these parameters**.
 You just need to change `--datasets_folder` or `--GPU`.

-The folder containing training files are in `./datasets`.
+The folders containing training files are in `./datasets`.
 The checkpoint (model) of each epoch will be saved in `./pth`.

 ## 🏰 Model Zoo